- Major Studies

 IT operational spending per PC

 Percentage of IT operational budget charged back to business units

-Budget categories as average percentage of IT operational spending, including spending on personnel, business applications, data center hardware/software, energy/utilities, IT facilities/floor space, network infrastructure, IT security, voice/data carrier fees, PCs/end-user devices, printers/printing, and other expenses
+Budget categories as average percentage of IT operational spending, including spending on personnel, business applications, data center hardware/software, energy/utilities, IT facilities/floor space, cloud infrastructure, network infrastructure, IT security, voice/data carrier fees, PCs/end-user devices, printers/printing, and other expenses

 Personnel as a percentage of IT operational spending at the 25th percentile, median, and 75th percentile